State of M&A Data Rooms — Q1 2026 Read the report →

 5. Be crisp on competitive differentiation.
 Boston is full of smart people.
 If your differentiation isn't obvious in 60 seconds, you'll leak momentum.
 Use a professional data room like Peony to organize materials with AI-powered organization and track investor engagement with page-level analytics.

-Why professional data rooms matter for Boston fundraising
+Why do professional data rooms matter for Boston fundraising?

 Boston startups need to present complex documentation—financial projections, GTM plans, product roadmaps, and operational data—professionally to build investor confidence in a competitive market.